softwaremill/sttp/docs/backends/http4s.md

 # Http4s backend

+This backend is based on [http4s](https://http4s.org) (blaze client) and is **asynchronous**.
 To use, add the following dependency to your project:

 ```
 "com.softwaremill.sttp.client" %% "http4s-backend" % "2.0.0-RC6"
 ```

-This backend depends on [http4s](https://http4s.org) (blaze client), and offers an asynchronous backend, which can wrap results in any type implementing the [cats-effect](https://github.com/typelevel/cats-effect) `Effect` typeclass.
+The backend can be created for any type implementing the `cats.effect.Effect` typeclass, such as `cats.effect.IO`.
+Sending a request is a non-blocking, lazily-evaluated operation and results in a wrapped response.
+There's a transitive dependency on `http4s`.

+There are also [other cats-effect-based backends](catseffect.html), which don't depend on http4s.

 Please note that: